Fire Emblem Awakening is meant to be the last hurrah for the series, but instead continued it. But is it as good as people says it is?

 Most of the characters don’t have much development in the middle of the story either.
 However, their dialogue and support conversations are really entertaining.

 I really like these characters.
 I know critics have mentioned that they’re just very gimmicky, one-dimensional throwaway characters.
 But fuck that.
-This has been a thing in pretty much all Fire Emblem games, even the very beloved ones.
+This has been a thing in pretty much ALL Fire Emblem games, even the very beloved ones.
 And some of the support conversations (like The Sacred Stones) seem rather… stilted.
 As if they’re robots.

 So even with all this said… I still really like Awakening.
 It’s not perfect.
 Admittedly, it’s flawed in quite a few places.
 But seeing as how it continues the series and it has given it a lot more attention, I can’t complain too much.
-Especially when this is the game that pulled me into the series, after all.
+Especially when this is the main game that pulled me into the series, after all.
 So, I am thankful for it.

 It is still worth a play and anyone can have fun with it.
 In the meantime, I will spend today with the newly released Fire Emblem Fates and give my thoughts on it later.

-Fire Emblem: Awakening$39.99
+Fire Emblem Awakening$39.99